ImranHussain0/flask-translate/readme.md

 # Flask test enviroment

 Experimenting with Flask.<br/>
 The translator webapp uses Azure translator.
-The code is from a [learn.microsoft](https://docs.microsoft.com/en-gb/learn/) course.<br/>
+The code is mostly from a [learn.microsoft](https://docs.microsoft.com/en-gb/learn/) course but there are some modifications of course, because tinkering with stuff is fun!.<br/>
-The course name is "Build real world applications with Python"<br/>
+The name of the course was "Build real world applications with Python"<br/>
-There are some modifications of course, because tinkering with stuff is fun!